gemwalletcom/core/README.md

 ## Cryptography

-The cryptography for the Gem wallet is implemented using [trust-wallet-core](https://github.com/trustwallet/wallet-core).
+The underlying cryptography / keystore for Gem Wallet is implemented using [Trust Wallet Core](https://github.com/trustwallet/wallet-core) for now.

 ```mermaid
 graph LR